trawick/emptyhammock-project-template/README.md

   builds
-- Out of the box, it assumes that [emptyhammock-maintenance](https://github.com/trawick/emptyhammock-maintenance) will be sued for various maintenance tasks.
+- Out of the box, it assumes that [emptyhammock-maintenance](https://github.com/trawick/emptyhammock-maintenance) will be used for various maintenance tasks.

 ## Project deviations